Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 Back to Blogs

-Business teams have always demanded their Product Engineering teams to ensure applications could be scaled up or down quickly and securely while being cost-conscious at the same time.
+Business teams have always demanded their Product Engineering teams ensure applications could be scaled up or down quickly and securely while being cost-conscious at the same time.

 Containers, in that sense, are a great tool to achieve this.
 They provide a standardized way to package the application code, configurations, and dependencies in a single object.
 Most importantly, the virtualization happens at the OS and not at the hardware stack level.
-So they are faster and use lesser memory than VMs.
+So they are faster and use less memory than VMs.

 Managing many containers at scale, otherwise called "container orchestration," could be a great source of confusion.
 In this blog, we feature two widely used container orchestration services - Amazon ECS and Amazon EKS.
 We will pit them against each other to determine which one is best suited for your organization.